-- 5. Next, places will be allocated to children of a permanent member of staff working at the school, where the child will have a sibling remaining on roll at the school at the time of admission, and where the staff member spends the majority of their time working at the school, with two years' service at the time of application; - 6.
-Then, places will be allocated where the child is the child of a permanent member of staff at Ashlawn School who has been employed for a period of more than two academic years at the time when the application is made; - 7.
-Next, remaining places will be allocated to other children living outside the priority areas who will have a sibling at the academy at the time of admission; - 8.
+- 5. Next, places will be allocated to children of a permanent member of staff13 at Transforming Lives Educational Trust, where the child will have a sibling remaining on roll at the school at the time of admission, and where the staff member spends the majority of their time working at the school, with two years' service at the time of application. - 6.
+Then, places will be allocated where the child is the child of a permanent member of staff at Transforming Lives Educational Trust who has been employed for a period of more than two academic years at the time when the application is made; - 7.
+Next, remaining places will be allocated to other children living outside the priority areas who will have a sibling at the academy at the time of admission;

 Finally, any remaining places will be allocated to other children.